 The building with its massive walls, watchtower, narrow window openings and spaces for heavy doors, was apparently built with defense in mind, and reflects the many dangers of warfare and violent incursions of the period of its construction.

 Today only the church (basilica) survives, which during the course of the 19th century was restored in a Romanesque Revival style by the architects Pollet and Benoôt in a "pure Romanesque" spirit, destroying the last remains of the cloister and enlarging it by the addition of side chapels.

 The basilica at Ainay contains several architectural styles: the chapel of Saint Blandina is pre-Romanesque; the principal structure is Romanesque; the chapel of Saint Michael is Gothic, and the overall restoration and enlargement of the 19th century is Romanesque Revival.
 Nevertheless, despite its eventful history, the church retains a genuine unity of style.
 The nave measures 17 meters in width, and the whole structure is 37 meters in length.
 The entrance to the church is by a small red door at a building located opposite the City Hall at number 11 of Rue Bourgelat.
 Stand at Place d’Ainay in front of the church to admire this fascinating building.

-Continue walking on Place d’Ainay towards the opposite direction of the basilica, and after passing under an arch you have reached the right bank of Saône River.
+Continue walking on Place d’Ainay towards the opposite direction of the basilica, and after passing under an arch you have reached the left bank of Saône River.
 The views from the bank over Vieux Lyon and the Fourvière Hill are really rewarding.